-Virginia Dem to court: Reconsider tied race
+Virginia delays tie-breaking drawing in House of Delegates race

 "My opponent made an end run around the clear rules of the recount," Simonds said during a conference call with reporters.
 "That was a violation of Virginia law and it was a violation of the court order, and it was contrary to State Board of Elections guidance."

-The Simonds campaign filed its motion electronically.
-The court is not open on Tuesday because of the holiday, so the earliest the motion can be accepted is Wednesday, just hours before the draw is scheduled to take place.

-Virginia State Board of Elections Chair James Alcorn told CNN that the board is "reviewing the situation."
-At this point, no change to the schedule has been made.
+Alcorn told CNN that the board is "reviewing the situation."

 The outcome of this race will determine control of the House of Delegates.
 If Democrats win, there will be a 50-50 split in the House, meaning a power-sharing agreement will be necessary.
 It would be the first time in more than two decades that Republicans did not control that branch of Virginia's government.